Our Love Story:

 We got married on May 9, 2008 in the Salt Lake LDS temple which was exactly one year from our first date on May 9, 2007.
 Tyler kept all of our ticket stubs and pictures from that first year and made a collage out of it for me.
 My favorite part of the whole day was walking in to the room to be married and seeing everyone from every aspect of our lives who loved an supported us.
 It was so special.

-We’ve had our downs and our ups and I can say after being married to him for 9 years that he just gets better and better.
-He is is incredibly thoughtful (he let me sleep for 2.5 hours on Saturday after I had already been gone all day with friends and at the gym because he thought, “I really need a break, and if I really need a break, I know Jenica needs a break”).
+Our love story had its downs and our ups and I can say after being married to him for 10 years that he just gets better and better.
+He is is incredibly thoughtful (he let’s me do things like take a nap for 2.5 hours on Saturday after I have already been gone all day with friends and at the gym because he thought, “I really need a break, and if I really need a break, I know Jenica needs a break”).
+Also, THIS STORY.
 He completely ignores my faults; it’s like he doesn’t even see them which has been an incredible example for me.
 I think one of the most important qualities in someone is to be able to laugh through life.
 Life is hard and he helps me to take it too seriously and to laugh through the hard times.
 We grew closer while struggling with infertility which I think is difficult to do and I attribute that to him and his incredible humor.

 I love you, Tyler!
 I want 10 years more with you.
 And 10 years after that.
 And 10 years after that again and again.